Jane Horney: Rumoured survival

 Some contend that Horney was not killed, but was replaced by her friend Bodil Frederiksen, who was killed in her place.
-Under this theory, Horney was taken to England, where she became a spy in service of the British intelligence during the Cold War, and died 3 April 2003, but this is not confirmed or considered to be likely, as Bodil Frederiksen is known to have lived until 1963.
+Under this theory, Horney was taken to England, where she became a spy in service of the British intelligence during the Cold War, and died on 3 April 2003, but this is not confirmed or considered to be likely, as Bodil Frederiksen is known to have lived until 1963.
 No documentation exists to prove that Horney was alive after January 1945.
 All documentation stating otherwise has been revealed as falsified.

 An alternative theory is that her 1945 death was falsified as a deception prior to her involvement in the smuggling of Danish Princess Margrethe and another royal family member to safety in Sweden.
 This same source claims that Jane Horney is a pseudonym; she was actually named Janina Radziwill-Hamilton, daughter of Major Count Michael Jacek Radziwill-Hamilton.
 This version states that she died on 3 April 2003 in London of a heart attack at the age of 84 years.